 In summary, a PAN card is not mandatory if you want to open a NRI Bank Account or book NRI FD in India.
 But for other interests such as carrying out investments in Indian Market in asset classes such as Mutual Funds, Real Estate, Stocks, PMS etc., a PAN Card is mandatory.
 It is also a mandatory document if you are filing an income tax return in India.
 Let’s get a clearer image on this doubt in the next segment.

-The evergreen NRI Doubt: Is PAN Card Mandatory?
+The evergreen Doubt: Is PAN Card Mandatory for NRI?

 No!
 A Pan Card is not a mandatory document for opening an NRI account.
 The basic use of a PAN Card can be associated with taxes.
 A PAN Card is a mandatory document to file taxes and carry on investments from these Accounts.
 In the absence of the Pan Card, NRIs can sign Form 60 [Form 60 is a declaration to be filed by an individual or a person (not being a company or firm) who does not have a Permanent Account Number (PAN) and who in involved in any transaction] to open an NRI Account.